emiiliotuosto/astra_t2b/deliverable_3.md

 ## Techniques for AI software for space

+- FBK continued the research and development of VIVAS, a framework for the simulation-based Verification and Validation (V&V) of autonomous systems with AI components using a methodology based on a combination of Model Checking, coverage-based testing, simulation, and runtime monitoring [8].
+  The framework has been originally applied to the analysis of an autonomous rover for planetary exploration, based on an accurate simulator for space applications [8], and then subsequently generalised to the automotive domain, for the validation of agents for autonomous driving [9].
+  Finally, the framework has been recently extended with a contract-based methodology in order to better identify the causes for system failures [10].

 # References
 [1] R. Kuhn, H. C. Melgratti, E. Tuosto.
 Behavioural Types for Local-First Software.
 ECOOP 2023: 15:1-15:28